unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-blob-storage.md

 # Enabling Azure Blob Storage

-For Union customers whose data plane is in Azure and have a Blob Storage Container within the same Azure tenant.
+For Union customers whose data plane is in Azure, we walk through setting up access to your own Azure Blob Storage container.

 :::{admonition} Azure Blob Storage in the Union environment